 1. Traditional Metal Braces

-Traditional braces, often referred to as metal braces, are the quintessential version of braces.
+Traditional braces often referred to as metal braces, are the quintessential version of braces.
 These are what you picture in your mind when someone says “braces.”
-Many people also think of them as uncomfortable contraptions (thanks to their negative portrayal in movies and television) but the truth is traditional braces have a come a long way.
+Many people also think of them as uncomfortable contraptions (thanks to their negative portrayal in movies and television) but the truth is traditional braces have come a long way.

 Traditional braces consist of brackets attached to teeth and a metal wire fed through the brackets.
 By using this setup, your orthodontist will make gradual adjustments to the tension in the wire, which will slowly guide your children’s teeth into their appropriate places.
 Traditional braces are usually the most affordable option and often take the least amount of time to complete the process.
 The trade-off is that they are also the most visible and will require regular visits to the orthodontist.